ymhsu/chromatin_state_model/README.md

 ### data directory:
-contains instructions to get datasets for each figure as well as the CO datasets of the publications Rowan et al. 2020 and Blackwell et al 2020.
+contains names of datasets to be downloaded for each figure as well as the CO datasets of the publications Rowan et al. 2020 and Blackwell et al 2020.

 ### script directory:
 Contains 5 shell scripts used to download raw data and produce intermediate files needed by R scripts.
 Contains 6 R codes used for performing the analyses published in the paper (each code can be operated independently, just make sure the shell scripts are executable).
 All these scripts contain documentation.
-Note that 5 shell scripts are executable in 6 R codes, so one can execute these shell scripts using R base or R studio.
+Note that the R codes execute internally all the required shell scripts.
 The R scripts also install required dependencies.

 ### analysis_output:
-empty initially, when running the scripts the results are written here.
+The results are written here when running the scripts

 ## Cloning the repository